Commercial, Limited Company & Holiday Let Stamp Duty Calculator 2026

 | Over £5,000,000 | 2% |

 NPV is calculated by discounting future rent payments at 3.5% per year.
-For leases, SDLT is charged on both the NPV of rent and any premium paid.
+Lease SDLT is charged on both the NPV of rent and any premium paid.

 When Do Commercial Rates Apply?

 Commercial (non-residential) SDLT rates apply to the following property types.
-Use our stamp duty calculator for residential comparisons.
+Use our main stamp duty calculator for residential purchases.

 - Commercial buildings: Shops, offices, warehouses, factories, hotels, and other business premises